Updated: Apr 21

 And that is what seems to bring us to the table to change to begin to start the conversation with ourselves about how and what we can and want to change.
 Sitting in class today, listening to Fleet delivering the “Change: Inside out / Outside in,” I realized that is just it – as Fleet said, if we want something to change, we have to change something.

 “We have to first become aware of our pain and then use that as a motivator for change.” – Fleet Maull

 We all know change is not easy.
 Much like trying to maintain a healthy body, there is nothing easy about maintaining (and rewiring) our brains – not only does it take awareness and intention, it takes sustained effort.
 And thank the goodness of reality that some scientists finally discovered the art and beauty of neuroplasticity.
 Thankfully, we now have scientific evidence that we can, in fact, change!

 Go ahead.
 Take a moment there to rejoice.
-We don’t have to be as fully neurotic as we thought we were.
-We don’t have to be as reactive as we have been in the past.
-Hell, we don’t even have to run with that thought that we are just never going to be good enough.
+We don’t have to be as fully neurotic as we thought.
+We don’t have to be as reactive as we have been.
+We don’t even have to run with the thought that we will never be good enough.
 Why?
 Because we can change.

-So, in using the true words of Fleet this morning (while speaking to men who are paroling in less then a month in our pre-release class):
+Change will happen regardless of where we are; it is the nature of life.
+So, in using the true words of Fleet this morning (while speaking to men who are paroling in less than a month in our pre-release class):